lsst-dm/dmtn-302/index.md

 In a similar way to our handling of query strings for Butler datasets we propose a form of `?type=object&release=dr1&id=OBJECTID` for catalog entries.
 Here type can be `object`, `source`, `diaobject`, `diasource`, or `forcedsource`.

+### HiPS images

+HiPS property files are also required to declare an IVOID.
+A single dataset type can be represented by multiple HiPS renderings, and therefore the scheme we are adopting is:

+* `ivo://org.rubinobs/lsst-dp1?hips=<hips label>&type=<butler dataset type>`

 ## Combined Example